 - Weather: Summer (December to February) is probably the best season as it brings warm, dry weather and lively festivals.
 We went in November – spring – and temperatures hovered around 20 degrees Celsius with some very windy days.
 Accordingly, make sure you go equipped with a mix of beach, light and warm clothes, a lightweight jacket, and some comfy shoes as you’ll be driving and walking a lot!

 - Going around: Hiring a car is a must in Cape Town as well as the cheapest and easiest way to get around.
 All roads in Cape Town and surroundings are very good, and the few unsurfaced roads we drove on were also fine.
 Don’t bother with organised tours.
 Whatever activity or tour you decide to do, you can always drive there yourself.
-We rented a car from Avis Budget at Cape Town’s airport for the whole stay and it was incredibly cheap compared to prices in Europe.
+I recommend hiring a car from First Car Rental, who have a great selection of cars at a good price.
+The car rental prices are incredibly cheap vs. prices in Europe.
 Strangely, cars for sale are on the pricey side vs. Europe, but we saw some beautiful cars!

 - Money: Life in Cape Town and surrounds is probably expensive compared to other destinations in South Africa, but it is really not when compared to prices in Europe or US.
 Our daily costs probably ranged between R500 and R2000.
 ATMs are widely available.
 Credit cards are accepted at most businesses, but some smaller food places are cash-only.
 Also, a tip of 10% is standard for most services.